 If your case is filed in the Northern Division of the Middle District of Alabama, you are likely not have to be present for your confirmation hearing.
 One of the attorneys from The Sellers Law Firm will be present, but it is rare that a client is needed.
 However, if your case is filed in the Northern Division of the Southern District of Alabama, which is in Selma, you might have to be present for the hearing, but it will depend on your individual circumstances.

 Even though you may be present, it is extremely rare that you will ever have to give any testimony or even speak at this hearing regardless of which division your debt consolidation plan is filed.
 A bankruptcy judge must still confirm the feasibility of the repayment plan.

 As was stated, normally any objections are resolved prior to the confirmation hearing.
 If the objection cannot be worked out by your attorney and by either the trustee or the creditor’s attorney, then the bankruptcy judge will set an evidentiary hearing to hear arguments from both sides.

 At The Sellers Law Firm, we want you to completely understand each part of the process.
-Come spend time and meet with our Montgomery bankruptcy attorneys and discuss the options to resolving your debts.
-All consultations are always free, and we can usually see you within 24 hours!
+Come spend time and meet with our Montgomery, Selma or Central Alabama bankruptcy attorneys and discuss the options to resolve your debts.
+Our telephones are answered 24 hours a day.
+All consultations are always free, and we can usually meet with you within 24 hours!
 We have offices located in Montgomery, Selma, Greenville, and Troy.
-Please call us at 334-LAWYERS (529-9377) to meet the team!
-You may also reach us by using the “text us” link or Contact Form on our website.
+Please call us or text us at 334-LAWYERS (529-9377) to meet the team!
+You may also reach us by using the Contact Form on our website or email us at firstname.lastname@example.org.
 Remember that doping nothing, changes nothing so call us today!